Montana What No TV?

 The problem apparently was a fibre line which failed.
 These lines are used to transmit the TV signals from the various satellite networks.
 The problem was described as vaguely as possible and that include the resolution date – ’we are aware of the problem and are looking at a resolution” say the companies.

 It was then I started looking further abroad for different options.
 I had heard that the BBC in the UK was broadcasting a new natural history programme with David Attenborough, which was something I was desperate to see.
 This is where my lucky run halted and the BBC website told me that as I wasn’t in the UK I couldn’t watch the show !!
-Of course this is the internet and I know nothing is impossible so after a little searching I found this website which showed me how to watch it – BBC Iplayer abroad.
+Of course this is the internet and I know nothing is impossible so after a little searching I found this website which showed me how to watch UK Tv – the link is about ITV player but it works just the same.
 All I needed was a little program that hid my location and I was able to watch other stations across the world.

 So I lost my TV channels but discovered a whole new world of them online.
 So thanks guys, and don’t rush with the repairs!